 Article 5(4), Article 5(1)(f) and Article 3 of the European Convention on Human Rights

-Para 40: The applicant submitted that Russian law does not provide for any possibility to obtain a meaningful judicial review of the detention of an individual who is detained pending administrative expulsion.
+The applicant submitted that Russian law does not provide for any possibility to obtain a meaningful judicial review of the detention of an individual who is detained pending administrative expulsion.
+[40]

-Para 42: Given that the applicant spent more than two years in custody, new issues affecting the lawfulness of the detention might have arisen in the meantime.
-In particular, the applicant sought to argue before the courts that his detention had ceased to be lawful after it had transpired that it was impossible to expel him to Uzbekistan.
-By virtue of Article 5 § 4 the applicant was entitled to apply to a “court” having jurisdiction to decide “speedily” whether or not his deprivation of liberty had become “unlawful” in the light of new factors which emerged subsequently to the decision on his initial placement in custody (see Azimov, cited above, §§ 151-152, with further references).
+The Court first noted that there was no judicial review in the initial detention order of July 2011.
+Then the applicant spent over two years in custody, during which new issues concerning the lawfulness of his detention might have arisen.
+By virtue of Article 5(4) ECHR, the applicant was entitled to apply to a “court” having jurisdiction to decide “speedily” whether or not his deprivation of liberty had become “unlawful” in the light of new factors which emerged.
+[42]

-Para 49: To avoid being branded as arbitrary, detention under Article 5 § 1 (f) must be carried out in good faith; it must be closely connected to the ground of detention relied on by the Government; the place and conditions of detention should be appropriate; and the length of the detention should not exceed that reasonably required for the purpose pursued.
+Article 5(1)(f) does not demand that detention be reasonably considered necessary, but any deprivation of liberty will only be justified for as long as deportation or extradition proceedings are in progress.
+To avoid being arbitrary, “detention must be carried out in good faith; it must be closely connected to the ground of detention relied on by the Government; the place and conditions of detention should be appropriate; and the length of the detention should not exceed that reasonably required for the purpose pursued”.
+[49]

-Para 54: The Court is concerned about the applicant’s particularly vulnerable situation.
+It was further noted; “The Court is concerned about the applicant’s particularly vulnerable situation.
 As a stateless person, he was unable to benefit from consular assistance and advice, which would normally be extended by diplomatic staff of an incarcerated individual’s country of nationality.
-Furthermore, he appears to have no financial resources or family connections in Russia and he must have experienced considerable difficulties in contacting and retaining a legal representative.
-The domestic authorities do not appear to have taken any initiative to accelerate the progress of the removal proceedings and to ensure the effective protection of his right to liberty, although the decision by the Constitutional Court of 17 February 1998 may be read as expressly requiring them to do so (see paragraph 25 above).
-As a consequence, the applicant was simply left to languish for months and years, locked up in his cell, without any authority taking an active interest in his fate and well-being.
+Furthermore, he appears to have no financial resources or family connections in Russia and he must have experienced considerable difficulties in contacting and retaining a legal representative […].
+As a consequence, the applicant was simply left to languish for months and years, locked up in his cell, without any authority taking an active interest in his fate and well-being”.
+[54]

-The Court also held, unanimously, that there had been violations of Article 3 of the Convention on account of the applicant’s conditions of detention and of Article 5 § 4 on account of the lack of adequate review procedures for detention pending expulsion.
+The Court held, unanimously, that there had been violations of Article 3 of the Convention on account of the applicant’s conditions of detention, Article 5(4) on account of the lack of adequate review procedures for detention pending expulsion, and Article 5(1)(f) on account of the unreasonable duration of the applicant’s detention.

 ENS, Russia reforms immigration detention laws after decade-long campaign (January 2024)